Existentially closed locally finite groups: Introduction

-Wehrfritz asked on the categoricity of the class of exlf groups in any $\lambda > \aleph_0$.
-This was answered by Macintyre-Shelah \cite{McSh:55} which prove that in every $\lambda > \aleph_0$ there are $2^\lambda$ non-isomorphic members of $\bold K^{\text{exlf}}_\lambda$.
+Wehrfritz asked about the categoricity of the class of exlf groups in any $\lambda > \aleph_0$.
+This was answered by Macintyre-Shelah \cite{Sh:55} which proved that in every $\lambda > \aleph_0$ there are $2^\lambda$ non-isomorphic members of $\mathbf K^{\text{exlf}}_\lambda$.
 This was disappointing in some sense: in $\aleph_0$ the class is categorical, so the question was perhaps motivated by the hope that also general structures in the class can be understood to some extent.

+A natural and frequent question on a class of structures is the existence of rigid members, i.e. ones with no non-trivial automorphism.
+Now any exlf group $G \in \mathbf K_{\exlf}$ has non-trivial automorphisms - the inner automorphisms (recalling it has a trivial center).
+So the natural question is about complete members where a group is called complete \Iff \, it has no non-inner automorphism.

-Concerning the existence of a complete, locally finite group of cardinality $\lambda$ (complete means here that every automorphism is inner): Hickin \cite{Hi78} proved one exists in $\aleph_1$ (and more, e.g. find a family of $2^{\aleph_1}$ such groups pairwise far, i.e. no uncountable group is embeddable in two of them).
-Thomas \cite{Th86} assumed G.C.H. and built one in every successor cardinal (and more, e.g. has no Abelian or just solvable subgroup of the same cardinality).
+Concerning the existence of a complete, locally finite group of cardinality $\lambda$: Hickin \cite{Hi78} proved one exists in $\aleph_1$ (and more, e.g. he finds a family of $2^{\aleph_1}$ such groups pairwise far apart, i.e. no uncountable group is embeddable in two of them).
+Thomas \cite{Th86} assumed G.C.H. and built one in every successor cardinal (and more, e.g. it has no Abelian or just solvable subgroup of the same cardinality).
+Related are Giorgetta-Shelah \cite{Sh:83}, Shelah-Zigler \cite{Sh:96}, which investigate $\mathbf K_{G_*}$ getting similar results where \mn \begin{enumerate} \item[$(*)$] assume $G_*$ an existentially closed countable group we let \sn \begin{enumerate} \item[(a)] $\mathbf K_{G_*}$ is the class of groups $G$ such that every finitely generated subgroup of $G$ is embeddable into $G_*$ \sn \item[(b)] $\mathbf K^{\excl}_{G_*}$ is the class of groups $G$ which are $\bbL_{\infty,\aleph_0}$-equivalent to $G_*$ ($\excl$ stands for existentially closed); equivalently $G \in \mathbf K_{G_*}$, every finitely generated subgroup of $G_*$ is embeddable into $G$ and if $\bar a,\bar b \in {}^n G$ realize the same qf type in $G$ then some inner automorphism of $G$ maps $\bar a$ to $\bar b$ \end{enumerate} \sn \item[$(**)$] we can replace ``group $G_*$" by any other structure. \end{enumerate} \mn Giorgetta-Shelah \cite{Sh:83} build in cardinality continuum $G \in \mathbf K_{\exlf}$ with no uncountable Abelian subgroup and similarly for $\mathbf K^{\excl}_{G_*},G_*$ as in $(*)$ and also for the similarly defined $\mathbf K^{\excl}_{F_*},F_*$ an existentially closed countable fixed division ring.
+Shelah-Zigler \cite{Sh:96} build, for $G_*$ as in $(*)$ and $\lambda > \aleph_0;N^\ell_\lambda \in \mathbf K^{\exlf}_{G_*}$ of cardinality $\lambda$ for $\ell=1,2$ such that $N^1_\lambda$ has no Abelian group of cardinality $\lambda$ and every subgroup of cardinality $\lambda$ has a free subgroup of the same cardinality; moreover, there are $2^\lambda$ pairwise non-isomorphic $N$ like $N^\ell_\lambda$.